auzadventure/vue-beginner/readme.md

 #### Build a list system to capture

 - Name and Drink
-- V model to insert into a list
+- Use V-model to insert into a list
--
+- Update A variable using V-model